CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_action_definition.html.markdown

   + `name`:(string) The name of the workflow, this name must be unique across all the workflow definition used within the action definitions.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `nr_version`:(int) The workflow definition version to use as subworkflow.
 When no version is specified then the default version of the workflow at the time of creating or updating this workflow is used.
+  + `workflow_definition`:(HashMap) -(ReadOnly) The moid of the workflow definition.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `workflow_definition_name`:(string) The qualified name of workflow that should be executed.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `user_id_or_email`:(string)(ReadOnly) The user identifier who created or updated the service item action definition.
 * `validation_information`:(HashMap) -(ReadOnly) The current validation state and associated validation errors when state is invalid.
 This complex property has following sub-properties:
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.